benschiller/cts-x402-aws/README.md

 The innovation lies in its ability to empower **agentic commerce with automated payouts**, demonstrating a complete revenue-generating loop for a proprietary data stream.
 Furthermore, it integrates with **Amazon Bedrock** to enable natural language interaction, allowing users to query and purchase reports using an AI agent.

-Currently **human-in-the-loop**, this system is designed to evolve toward full autonomy in future iterations.
+Currently **human-in-the-loop**, this system is designed to evolve toward full autonomy in future iterations driven by an AI character with a unique personality, rich narrative, and compelling backstory on platforms such as Virtuals or Eliza.

 ## 💡 Problem Solved